marks530/ms3_project/README.md

  I have divided the testing of the application in to three sections The first consists of checking the operation of all of the options available to the user and verifying that they are behaving as intended and the second section is checking the code for errors and good coding practices and of course validation.
 The third section is testing the application in different browsers and different screen sizes and finally on Windows machines and Macs.
+ For the purposes of testing the application I have given all the users the same password "IPS123"

  ### Testing of the User Options

 The following checks were carried out:

 * Test the CRUD operations: create users and reports, view(read) users and reports, update users and reports and delete users and reports.